-Originally from Hong Kong, Vicky now studies Chemical Engineering at the University of Bath and has been interning on Start Me Up’s Internship Program in Bali.
+Originally from Hong Kong, Vicky now studies Chemical Engineering at the University of Bath and has been doing a marketing internship as part of Start Me Up’s Remote Internship Program.

 Why did you decide to join Start Me Up?

 “I wanted to join start me up because I wanted to figure out if entrepreneurship was something I wanted to do, or if I wanted to work for a startup.
-I also started thinking about my own startup ideas and I thought why not come to Bali and do all of this.”
+I also started thinking about my own startup ideas and I thought why not.”

 What projects have you been working on?

 “I’ve been working on two projects.
 One of them being a sustainable clothing company doing everything from design to communications and marketing.
 So things like e-mail marketing, social media marketing, designing paid ads and stuff like that.

 Then the other project I was working on was with a Mexican startup doing web site development.
 This included planning how they want the website to look, so a bit about design and a bit about the tech stuff like WordPress.”